 - Inspect component wiring for loose, worn or damaged connections.
-Confirm proper voltage plus amperage indoor unit. - 2 Inspect and clean or replace air filters in indoor unit. - 3 Check the cleanliness of indoor blower and clean blower, if necessary. - Inspect the evaporator coil (Indoor) drain pans and condensate drains for rust, debris, obstructions, leaks or cracks.
+Confirm proper voltage plus amperage of indoor unit. - 2 Inspect and clean or replace air filters in indoor unit. - 3 Check the cleanliness of indoor blower and clean blower, if necessary. - Inspect the indoor coil drain pans and condensate drains for rust, debris, obstructions, leaks or cracks.
 Pour water in pans to confirm proper drainage from the pan through to the outlet of the pipe.
-Clean or replace as necessary. - 5 Inspect and clean evaporator (indoor) coil, if necessary. - 6 Inspect the condition of the refrigerant lines and confirm that pipes are not rubbing copper-to-copper.
+Clean or replace as necessary. - 5 Inspect and clean indoor coil, if necessary. - 6 Inspect the condition of the refrigerant lines and confirm that pipes are not rubbing copper-tocopper.
 Also, ensure that refrigerant pipes are not being affected by indoor air contamination.
 Check condition of insulation on the refrigerant lines.
 Repair, correct, or replace as necessary. - 7 Inspect the duct system for leaks or other problems.
 Repair or replace as necessary. - 8 Check for bearing/bushing wear on indoor blower motor.
-Replace as necessary. - 9 Indoor unit inspections of gas- or oil-fired furnaces will also include inspection and cleaning of the burners, and a full inspection of the gas valve, heat exchanger and flue (exhaust) system.
+Replace as necessary. - 9 Indoor unit service will also include inspection and cleaning of the burners, and a full inspection of the gas valve, heat exchanger and flue (exhaust) system.